LIVING WELL WITH HIV

 Depression and Mental Health

-Depression and mental health issues can lower the quality of life among HIV-positive individuals and their families.
-It can also affect participation in HIV care and treatment programs.
-The Florida HIV/AIDS Hotline can link you to services that address these issues.
+Depression and mental health issues can lower the quality of life for people with HIV and their families.
+Mental health issues can also affect participation in HIV care and treatment programs.
+The Florida HIV/AIDS Hotline can link you to services that address this.

 Stigma and Disclosure

-Stigma surrounding HIV/AIDS and disclosure of one’s HIV status are two complex issues faced by people living with HIV/AIDS.
-Disclosing one’s HIV status is an extremely personal decision that HIV-positive individuals face every day.
+Disclosing one’s HIV status is an extremely personal decision that people living with HIV face every day.
 Stigma occurs when others are prejudiced toward or discriminate against a person or group of people.
 Stigma heavily impacts personal and community prevention efforts, and can have an effect on whether or not someone feels comfortable enough to disclose their HIV status.

 Safer Sex

 Practicing safer sex is important for everyone and particularly for HIV-positive individuals.
-Persons living with HIV/AIDS still need to practice safer sex to decrease the risk of being exposed to other STDs such as herpes, human papillomavirus (HPV), syphilis, and even other strains of HIV.
-For persons living with HIV/AIDS, these STDs can be more serious and can have an effect on an already compromised immune system.
+Sexually transmitted infections (STIs) such as herpes, human papillomavirus (HPV), syphilis, and even other strains of HIV can be more serious for people living with HIV and can have an effect on an already compromised immune system.
 It is critical to continue to practice safer sex even if you and your partner are both HIV-positive.
 It is possible to contract different strains of HIV, which may not respond to your current HIV medications.
 As new strain could also potentially be resistant to other HIV drugs, making it more difficult to treat.

 Mother-to-Child Transmission